Frequently Asked Question & Answers for the Modern Warrior

 Materials Used: Bowl-style kabuto, steel construction, hemp, brocade, cotton, nylon, minimal fittings, faux leather and faux hair. (materials may differ depending on model)

 Our "Kachi Class" armor was known as “munition quality armor” and is our basic entry-level model.
 This style was typically loaned by the Daimyo to low ranking samurai or ashigaru while on a military campaign.
 Iron Mountain Armory offers it in response to many of our clients who want to own a suit of Samurai armor but at a more economical price.
 This class is crafted using more simplistic, modern materials, techniques and tools.
-The Kachi suit come standard with basic shoulder support, non-removable nose, faux fur mustache, faux leather, nylon lacing, hemp material, simulated chain mail, basic brass rivets.
+The Kachi suit come standard with basic shoulder support, non-removable nose, faux fur mustache, faux leather, nylon lacing, hemp material, simulated chain mail, basic rivets.
 Depending on the model certain features can be added at an extra fee, such as padded shoulders, brass fittings, riveting and art silk.

 The Kachi class features a basic but still traditional Gendai design.
-As noted some features are more basic, more modern material, tools and techniques are used to make this yoroi more economical, however, most parts can be upgraded or replaced over time to achieve a Gashira level quality of armor set.
+As noted some features are more basic, more modern material, tools and techniques are used to make this yoroi more economical, however, adjustments can be made, most parts can be upgraded or replaced over time to achieve a Gashira level quality of armor set.
 Because the armor is made quickly, and with less attention to detail, there may be slight blemishes or defects in the paint, lacing, stitching or other details.
 For a higher quality suit with good attention to these details, we recommend upgrading to a Gashira class samurai armor set if your budget allows.

 Crafting Time: 25 to 35 Days.